lazarus4/Beforth/architecture/VM.md

 The Beforth VM is a small ISS (instruction set simulator) that implements a stack computer.
 This ISA can be interpreted in real time on an MCU, PC, or gates (VHDL/Verilog).
 This provides a high semantic density, simple compiler, and reasonably high speed.
 Fast ISS is a matter of minimizing the complexity of decoding the ISA in software.
 The essential parts of the runtime system are contained in the VM and optional compiler extensions are added in a way that allows the Forth and the user application to be ported over to an MCU or FPGA.

 The Harvard architecture of the VM uses a block of RAM for data and stack space, and a block of ROM for code space.
 Running code in an ISS isn't necessarily slow.
 Depending on the implementation, you can eliminate cache misses.
 That does a lot to close the gap between it and native bloatware.

-In an FPGA implementation, you could simulate async read by clocking BRAM at double clock speed and keeping the data path from BRAM free of delays.
+In an FPGA implementation, BRAM would use shallow read and write pipelines to deal with fact that the BRAM is fully synchronous.
+That causes reads to be delayed, so certain writes must be delayed by one clock cycle to compensate.
+This affects the instruction set, since more sophisticated addressing has almost a whole clock period to settle.

 The VM has the following system features:
 - 32-bit or 16-bit cell size.